 The BioDrain FMS is currently a fourth-generation prototype.
-We have engaged a contract manufacturing entity and we have finalized the product design.
+We have contracted with a contract manufacturing entity who is working with us to finalize and improve the product design.
 These improvements are expected to make the product attractive to the target market; however, other unknown or unforeseen market requirements may appear.
 There is no assurance that such a product can be produced in sufficient volume to satisfy projected sales volumes.